wagtail/wagtail/docs/getting_started/pages.rst

         posted_at = models.DateTimeField(auto_now_add=True, editable=False)
         body = RichTextField()

+        # Only allow creating blog entries under blog indexes
+        parent_page_types = [BlogIndexPage]

     BlogEntryPage.content_panels = Page.content_panels + [
         FieldPanel('body'),
     ]

-After performing the migrations, go into the admin and click "Add subpage" on the HomePage.
+After creating and running the migrations, go into the admin and click "Add subpage" on the HomePage.
 The BlogIndexPage you have created should be listed as an option.
 Create a BlogIndexPage, set the title to "Blog" and publish it.

 Creating the templates